Dance Raja Dance: Cast

-The film released to positive response by critics and audience and the lead star Vinod Raj was lauded for his dancing skills.
+Production

 For this movie, the climax was shot by helicopter, apart from that they used five cameras to shoot this climax scene.
-Actually it was Dwarakish's Dream to shoot Mysore from an aerial angle.
+Actually it was Dwarakish's dream to shoot in Mysore from an aerial angle.
 He dropped that idea due to a financial crisis.
 But the then Chief minister Ramakrishna Hegde learned of this dream and he helped Dwarakish to do so.
 He called his minister Siddaramaiah to go to Mysore with a helicopter.
 He went with the helicopter and told Dwarakish to utilize the helicopter.